jhui/jhui.github.io/_posts/2017-01-15-Machine-learning-PCA.markdown

 ### Regularized Matrix Factorization

-L2 regularized PCA to replace normalization, orthogonality and sequential-fitting.
+Instead of forcing orthogonality, we can add a L2 regularization cost to control how $$W$$ is optimized.

 $$
 \begin{split}